Best Way To Sell Prints Of Your Artwork

 An artist does not need to be represented by an art gallery to enjoy a successful art career.
 The internet has changed how an artist conducts business and how art collectors discover new artwork.

-If you want to sell art online, you have to decide what type of selling platform you will use to sell your products and what online art marketing strategies you will be focusing on.
+If you want to sell art online, you have to decide what type of selling platform you will use to sell your products and what online art marketing strategies you will focus on.

 Before we talk about marketing art online, let’s talk about how to make passive income by selling your work online.